vcwebio/conteco.controlplane.modeco/docs/CONTROLPLANE-API-CONFIG.md

 # `config` API - Full

-`controlplane.base` implements the following common methods of the `config` API section:
+`controlplane.modeco` implements the following common methods of the `config` API section:

 __`build`__
 Generates the `Dockerfile.static` with the `environment` configuration.